Get a list of users with personal data search user.search

 boolean

 [Key for operation](*key_Key for operation) in administrator mode.
-Used to obtain data about any users
+Used to retrieve data about any users

 start